Cyprus hints at bailout, perhaps this month

 NICOSIA Euro zone member Cyprus strongly hinted on Monday it may have to apply for an international bailout before the end of this month as it faces rapidly dwindling financing options to prop up its banks, which are highly exposed to Greece.

-"The issue is urgent.
-We know the recapitalization of the (island's) banks must be completed by June 30, and there are a few days left," Finance Minister Vassos Shiarly told journalists.

-Cash-strapped Cyprus faces a sprint to recapitalize its second-largest lender Cyprus Popular Bank, bowed by its exposure to Greece, ahead of a regulatory deadline at the end of June.
+Cash-strapped Cyprus faces a sprint to recapitalise its second-largest lender Cyprus Popular Bank, bowed by its exposure to Greece, ahead of a regulatory deadline at the end of June.

 It assumes the rotating EU presidency for six months one day after the deadline, on July 1.